Part 1: Build Scenarios

 Solution

-Systems Tool Kit (STK) provides a physics-based simulation environment for digital mission engineering.
-Your system and component models can interact in STK, enabling you to measure their performance in the context of the complete mission.
+The Ansys Systems Tool Kit® (STK®) digital mission engineering software provides a physics-based simulation environment for digital mission engineering.
+Your system and component models can interact in the STK application, enabling you to measure their performance in the context of the complete mission.
 The NASA Systems Engineering Handbook (see the reference below) refers to this process in chapter four as creating Design Reference Missions (DRMs) to capture the intended concept of operations (ConOps).
 This approach supports collaboration with distributed, multidisciplinary teams across all of your operational domains and life cycle phases.
-STK scenarios function as DRMs, and STK was deliberately built to design and evaluate these DRMs quickly.
+STK scenarios function as DRMs, and the STK software was deliberately built to design and evaluate these DRMs quickly.
 For many missions, two or more DRMs make up a single ConOps.
 The design and performance analysis leading to the requirements should satisfy all of the DRMs.
 For more information on DRMs, you can check out AGI's webinar on Design Reference Missions here.

 You can access the NASA Systems Engineering Handbook here.